searchspring/snap/docs/PREACT_DISPLAYING_DATA.md

 ### AutocompleteController.store.trending

 The `trending` property contains an array of trending `terms`.
 Trending terms are not relevant to the current query and are generated from collected reporting data.
 It is recommended to display trending terms as a starting point when the `<input/>` is focused and does not yet contain a value.
+Trending terms must be enabled via settings in the AutocompleteController config.

 ### AutocompleteController.store.pagination